Frequently Asked

 Legal & Disclaimers

 No. Philidor provides data and risk analytics for informational purposes.
 Nothing on this platform constitutes investment advice, a recommendation to allocate to any vault, or an endorsement of any protocol.
-Risk scores reflect our methodology — they are not guarantees of safety or performance.
+Risk scores reflect our methodology.
+They are not guarantees of safety or performance.

 You should conduct independent due diligence and consult qualified advisors before making allocation decisions.
 All DeFi activity carries risk of total capital loss.